Monogenic functions over real alternative *-algebras: fundamental results and applications: Preliminaries

-\begin{assumption} Assume $(\mathbb A, +, \cdot, ^{c})$ be an alternative real $\ast$-algebra with a unity, of finite dimension $d>1$ as a real vector space, and equipped with an anti-involution $^{c}$.
+\begin{assumption} Assume that $(\mathbb A, +, \cdot, ^{c})$ is an alternative real $\ast$-algebra with a unity, of finite dimension $d>1$ as a real vector space, and equipped with an anti-involution $^{c}$.
 Additionally, we endow $\mathbb A$ with the natural topology and differential structure as a real vector space. \end{assumption}

 \begin{example} [Division algebras] The classical division algebras of the complex numbers $\mathbb{C}$, quaternions $\mathbb{H}$ and octonions $\mathbb{O}$ are real $\ast$-algebras, where $\ast$-involutions are the standard conjugations of complex numbers, quaternions, and octonions, respectively. \end{example} \begin{example} [Clifford algebras] The Clifford algebra $\mathbb{R}_{0,m}$ is an associative $\ast$-algebra, which is generated by the standard orthonormal basis $\{e_1,e_2,\ldots, e_m\}$ of the $m$-dimensional real Euclidean space $\mathbb{R}^m$ by assuming where $\ast$-involution is given by the Clifford conjugation. \end{example} \begin{example}[Dual quaternions] The dual quaternions $\mathbb{DH}$ is an associative $\ast$-algebra defined as $\mathbb{H}+\epsilon \mathbb{H}$ with $g^{c}=g_1^{c}+\epsilon g_2^{c}$ and \begin{itemize} \item Addition: $g+h=g_1+h_1+\epsilon (g_2+ h_2),$ \item Multiplication: $gh=g_1h_1+ \epsilon (g_1h_2+g_2h_1 ),$ \end{itemize} for all $g=g_1+\epsilon g_2, h=h_1+\epsilon h_2\in \mathbb{DH},$ where $ g_1, g_2,h_1,h_2\in \mathbb{H}$, $\ast$-involution is the standard conjugates of quaternions, $\epsilon$ commutes with every element of $\mathbb{DH}$ and $\epsilon^{2}=0$. \end{example}